-Flight time from the UK (London) Approximately 7 hours.
+Flight time from the UK (London): Approximately seven hours.

-Entry details (for British passport holders) You do not need to obtain a visa before departure, a 30 day visa will be issued on arrival.
+Entry details (for British passport holders): You do not need to obtain a visa before departure as a 30 day visa will be issued on arrival.
 Passports need at least 6 months validity from your date of entry.
 Before you depart, check the latest travel advice at www.fco.gov.uk.

-A local Signature representative will meet you at your arrival airport and direct you to your pre-booked transfer vehicle.
+A local Thomas Cook Signature representative will meet you at your arrival airport and direct you to your pre-booked transfer vehicle.
 If you've booked the VIP Mahaba meet and greet service, you'll be escorted and fast tracked through customs.
-You'll receive a welcome pack containing local information and all contact details.
-A welcome meeting will be arranged at your hotel and the local representatives will also make contact with you during your stay.
+You will receive a welcome pack containing local information and all contact details.
+A welcome meeting will be arranged at your hotel and should you need advice during your stay, local representatives will make regular visits to your resort.